input-output-hk/atala-prism/README.md

    You will need three more terminals/tabs to run this.
    Run the commands in sequence (i.e. wait for each one to finish before running the next one).

-   **NOTE:** If you are a *linux* user, you could alternatively go to `credentials-verification-webextension`, and run `$ ./run_local.sh`, and move directly to step 4.
+   **NOTE:** If you are a *linux* user, you could alternatively go to `prism-web-wallet`, and run `$ ./run_local.sh`, and move directly to step 4.

    Connector
    ```
    [terminal 1]
-   atala$ cd credentials-verification
+   atala$ cd prism-backend
-   credentials-verification$ sbt "connector/run"
+   prism-backend$ sbt "connector/run"
    ```

    Node
    ```
    [terminal 2]
-   atala$ cd credentials-verification
+   atala$ cd prism-backend
-   credentials-verification$ sbt "node/run"
+   prism-backend$ sbt "node/run"
    ```

    Envoy

    **NOTE FOR MAC USERS:** There seems to be a problem to run envoy on docker.
-   There is an `envoy.yaml` file in `credentials-verification-web/envoy` that instruct in comments an attempt to fix the problem.
+   There is an `envoy.yaml` file in `prism-management-console-web/envoy` that instruct in comments an attempt to fix the problem.
 Some Mac users suggested to install envoy locally and avoid docker completely.
    ```
    [terminal 3]
-   atala$ cd credentials-verification-web/envoy
+   atala$ cd prism-management-console-web/envoy
    envoy$ docker run --rm -ti --net=host -v $PWD/envoy.yaml:/etc/envoy/envoy.yaml envoyproxy/envoy:v1.12.1
    ```

 3. Now it is time to compile the web extension (the wallet)

    ```
-   atala$ cd credentials-verification-webextension
+   atala$ cd prism-web-wallet
-   credentials-verification-webextension$ sbt chromeUnpackedFast
+   prism-web-wallet$ sbt chromeUnpackedFast
    ```

 4. Now let's install the wallet on chrome.
 Open chrome and go to [chrome://extensions/](chrome://extensions/)

-Activate the developer mode (top right corner of the page) and click on `Load unpacked` (top left visible in developer mode), in the dialog opened go to `atala/credentials-verification-webextension/target/chrome`, select `unpacked-fast` folder and click `Open`.
+Activate the developer mode (top right corner of the page) and click on `Load unpacked` (top left visible in developer mode), in the dialog opened go to `atala/prism-web-wallet/target/chrome`, select `unpacked-fast` folder and click `Open`.
 Now the wallet should be found in your plugins.
 Do not open the wallet yet.

 At this point, you have all the needed components up to run the wallet locally.